 There are, of course, a lot of metrics that investors look into before making a decision.
 The choice of metrics and patterns can also depend on the kind of investment you’re looking to make.
 Here are some options that are commonly used.

 Equity markets don’t have on-chain metrics, but since cryptos do, it is important to look at them.
-Since the blockchain is transparent, information about a project and its transactions are usually readily available.
+Since the blockchain is transparent, information about a project and its transactions is usually readily available.
 You could take a variety of things into account, as far as on-chain metrics are concerned.

 Active addresses, hash rates, staked amounts, transaction fees, and volumes can all help judge the health of a project.
 Some of these metrics are discussed below: